Natalyrubin/reactProject_nataly_rubin/README.md

 - **Personal Cards**: Users can create, edit, and view their personal business cards.
 Editing features include updating business details.
 - **Favorites**: Users can mark cards as favorites and access them in a dedicated tab.
 - **Admin Privileges**: Admin users have all user permissions and additional capabilities to manage all cards.
 The admin can decide which cards should not be displayed.
+- **Responsive Design**: The project supports both light mode and dark mode, switchable via a button in the header.
+- **Search Functionality**: Users can search for specific cards using a search bar, which filters cards based on user-defined keywords.

 ### Installation
 To navigate the project and enable routing functionality, download the node_modules folder and install React Router DOM by running the following command: